krleitch/spot/spot-commons/README.md

 # SPOT-COMMONS

-### Types
+### Models

-Common types for spot-web and spot-server
+Common models for spot-web and spot-server